The City of Jackson still requires facial coverings as part of the "Mayor's Safe Recovery Jackson Order," now in effect.

-The house is one of the first five designated sites on the Mississippi Freedom Trail.
-Home to slain Civil Rights leader Medgar Evers and his family.
-Evers was assassinated by a sniper’s bullet in the back on the carport of the house on June 12, 1963.
+Not currently open to tours, public or private, the house is one of the first five designated sites on the Mississippi Freedom Trail.
+Designated a National Monument by the National Park Service, the house belonged to slain Civil Rights leader Medgar Evers and his family.
+He served as the state’s first field secretary of the NAACP.
+Evers was assassinated by a sniper’s bullet in the back in the carport of the house on June 12, 1963.

-Freedom Corner – A monument dedicated to Medgar Evers and Dr. Martin Luther King, Jr., this site is a favorite group photo shoot opportunity.
+A monument dedicated to Medgar Evers and Dr. Martin Luther King, Jr., this site is a favorite group photoshoot opportunity.
 It is located at the intersection of Medgar Evers Boulevard and Dr. Martin Luther King, Jr. Drive on the way to the Medgar Evers House.

 Jackson State University – 1400 John R. Lynch Street